-15.3.4 Because of the instability of microbial populations in water samples, each laboratory analyzed its own sample series and no full measure of recovery or bias was possible.
-However, all laboratories analyzed a single surrogate sample prepared from a freeze-dried culture of E. faecalis.
-The mean count (x) and the standard deviation of the counts (y) (including the variability among laboratories for this standardized enterococci sample) were 32.5 colonies/membrane and 9.42 colonies/membrane, respectively.
+15.2.4 Because of the instability of microbial populations in water samples, each laboratory analyzed its own sample series and no full measure of recovery or bias was possible.
+However, all laboratories analyzed a single surrogate sample prepared from a freezedried culture of $E.\ coli$.
+The mean count (\bar{x}) and the overall standard deviation of the counts (S_T) (which includes the variability among laboratories for this standardized $E.\ coli$ sample) were 31.6 colonies/membrane and 7.61 colonies/membrane, respectively.

-Precision Estimates for Enterococci in Water by the Membrane Filter/mE Procedure
+FIGURE 1.
+Precision Estimates for \underline{E} . \underline{coli} in Water by the Membrane Filter/mTEC Procedure.